ahdis/epr-integration-cara/docs/transferts.md

 ## Transactions

-- 104 – **Request Security Token** : Pour l'authentification et l'extraction du SAML assertion.
+- 104 – **Request Security Token**: To authenticate and extract the SAML assertion.
-- 100 - **PIXV3 Query** (ITI-45) : Pour rechercher un patient dans PIX Manager via le numéro
-  AVS et récupérer ses identifiants s'il existe déjà dans la plateforme B2B CARA (optionnel)
+- 100 - **PIXV3 Query** (ITI-45): To search for a patient in the Master Patient Index with their AHV number and retrieve their identifiers if they are already known in the CARA B2B platform (optional).
-- 102 – **Provider Information Query** (ITI-58) : Pour rechercher le destinataire du/des document/s à échanger
+- 102 – **Provider Information Query** (ITI-58): To search for the recipient(s) of the documents to exchange in the Healthcare Provider Directory.
-  dans le HPD.
-- 106 – **submitDocuments** : Pour envoyer le/les document/s vers le RCDC.
-- 200 – **GetDocumentList** : Pour extraire la liste de documents à récupérer en tant que destinataire depuis le RCDC.
+- 106 – **submitDocuments**: To send the document(s) to the recipient(s).
+- 200 – **GetDocumentList**: To retrieve the list of documents to download as a recipient.
-- 202 – **Registry Stored Query** (ITI-18): Pour récupérer le/s métadonnée/s de/s patient/s d'appartenance de/s
+- 202 – **Registry Stored Query** (ITI-18): To retrieve the document metadata from the XDS registry.
-  document/s depuis le XDS registry.
-- 204 – **Retrieve Document Set** (ITI-43): Pour récupérer le/s document/s depuis le RCDC.
+- 204 – **Retrieve Document Set** (ITI-43): To retrieve the document from the XDS repository.
-- 206 – **DeleteDocumentList** : Pour supprimer du RCDC tout document récupéré (à chaque fois que nous récupérons le/s document/s, nous vidons le RCDC).
+- 206 – **DeleteDocumentList**: To delete the document(s) from the recipient's document list.

 ## eprik integration with transferts (tra)